 "Oh, don't you know it's time for me to fly?
 Oh!
 I've got to set myself free!
 Time for me to fly!
-And that's just how it's got to be.
 Oh-oh-oh!
 I know it hurts to say 'good-bye' but it's time for me to fly!
-Time for me to fly!
-Ay-ay-ay... it's time for me to fly!"
+Ay-ay-ay... it's time for me to fly!
 REO Speedwagon, Time for Me to Fly |

 "A bird does not sing because it has an answer.

-It sings because it has a song. " Chinese Proverb
+It sings because it has a song."

-Saint Vincent's amazon parrot, Amazona guildingii.
+Saint Vincent's parrot, Amazona guildingii.
 Kingstown Botanical Garden, south-western Saint Vincent, Saint Vincent and the Grenadines, Lesser Antilles.

 The Lords of the Air